-Performance development is something that is close to my heart.
-I love helping people to feel good and to fin joy in their challenges to seek the limit for what is possible for them.
+Performance psychology is something that is close to my heart.
+I love helping people to feel good and to find joy in their challenges to seek the limit for what is possible for them.
 To challenge yourself and at the same time have a balance in life and the feeling that you are the one who controls.
 This applies to all areas such as sports, culture and business.

 I do believe it is an advantage to work from a broad perspective.
 I have a bachelor’s degree in economics and have worked as an economist for 15 years.
 Then I felt it was time to change career and started to study sports psychology at Halmstad University – it gave me the opportunity to study and work with something that I love and gives me energy – to support people to develop and to reach their goals, and to have health and joy.